RaspberryPiFoundation/editor-ui/README.md

 ## Deployment

 Deployment is managed through Github actions.
-The UI is deployed to staging and production environments via an S3 bucket.
+The UI is deployed to staging and production environments through an S3 bucket, managed via Cloudflare.
 This requires the following environment variables to be set

 - `AWS_ACCESS_KEY_ID`
 - `AWS_REGION`
 - `AWS_S3_BUCKET`
 - `AWS_SECRET_ACCESS_KEY`

-Other variables that pertain to the app, rather than its deployment are set with defaults in the [build-and-deploy workflow file](./.github/workflows/build-and-deploy.yml).
+Other variables that pertain to the app, rather than its deployment, are set to default values in the [build-and-deploy workflow file](./.github/workflows/build-and-deploy.yml).
 These are also in `.env.example`.

+The staging bucket is called [`editor-dist-staging`](https://dash.cloudflare.com/44a2049cd9f2b11d21474e06251367df/r2/default/buckets/editor-dist-staging), and the latest deployment of `main` is available at https://staging-editor-static.raspberrypi.org/branches/main/web-component.html.

+The production bucket, [`edtior-dist`](https://dash.cloudflare.com/44a2049cd9f2b11d21474e06251367df/r2/default/buckets/editor-dist), contains the versioned releases of the web component that are used on other sites.
+Each release can be previewed at `https://editor-static.raspberrypi.org/releases/<version-number>/web-component.html`.

 ### Review apps

-Currently the build is deployed to both S3 and Heroku.
-The PR should get updated with the Heroku URL, and the web component demo is at `/web-component.html` on the Heroku review app domain.
+The build for each PR is deployed to the smae S3 bucket as staging, and can be previewed at `https://staging-editor-static.raspberrypi.org/branches/<branch-slug>/web-component.html`.
+The PR should get updated with the URL to the relevant directory of the host bucket, and `/web-component.html` may need to be appended to reach the preview.

 ### Release Process